-1. Remove the Quad Valve or Tri-Valve Assembly from the regulator.
+1) Remove the Quad Valve or Tri-Valve Assembly from the regulator.

-2. Carefully remove the two whisker clamps that hold the deflector whiskers to the main exhaust body.
+2) Carefully remove the two whisker clamps that

-The exhaust valve seats are recessed on one side to accept the exhaust valves so they sit flush in the seats.
-The exhaust valves must be installed properly into the seats or they will not seal or perform properly.
+The exhaust value seats are recessed on one side to accept the exhaust values so they sit flush in the seats.
+The exhaust values must be installed properly into the seats or they will not seal or perform properly.